-Dr. Robert Brock from NOAA, USA, gave a presentation and highlighted some of the mechanisms available for protecting fish and habitat in the waters of the United States of America.
-The United States possesses the largest (11,351,000 km2) Exclusive Economic Zone (EEZ) in the world.
-Although representing only 17% of the land area, 53% of the population of the United States (~ 168 million) lives within 80 km of the coast.
+Dr Robert Brock from the National Oceanic and Atmospheric Administration (NOAA), the United States of America, gave a presentation and highlighted some of the mechanisms available for protecting fish and habitat in the waters of the United States of America.
+The United States of America possesses the largest EEZ in the world (11 351 000 km2).
+Although representing only 17 percent of the land area, 53 percent of the population of the United States of America (about 168 million people) live within 80 km of the coast.
 The ocean provides many economic, recreational and cultural benefits to the nation.
-The National Oceanic and Atmospheric Administration (NOAA) is the federal agency legally mandated to responsibly manage the living marine resources of the EEZ and the habitats they so depend on.
-There are nearly 30 legal authorities and additional guidance that drive our ocean conservation programs.
-The Magnuson-Stevens Fishery Conservation and Management Act is the chief legal mechanism for the conservation and management of the nation’s fishery resources through the preparation and implementation of fishery management plans (FMPs).
-The Sanctuaries Act allows the Secretary of Commerce (NOAA is in the Department of Commerce) to designate areas of national significance national marine sanctuaries and to protect the natural and cultural resources within.
-The Antiquities Act allows the President of the United States to sign an executive order (EO) to protect the marine environment by designating national monuments without the need for congressional approval.
-On September 25, 2014, President Obama created the world’s largest fully protected marine reserve in the central Pacific Ocean, signing an EO that expanded the existing Pacific Remote Islands National Marine Monument from almost 87,000 mi2 to more than 490,000 mi2.
-Essential Fish Habitat (EFH) includes all types of aquatic habitat - wetlands, coral reefs, seagrasses, rivers - where fish spawn, breed, feed, or grow to maturity.
-EFH has been described for approximately 1,000 managed species to date.
-Habitat Areas of Particular Concern (HAPC) are considered high priority areas for conservation, management, or research because they are rare, sensitive, stressed by development, or important to ecosystem function.
-Impacts from certain fishing practices as well as coastal and marine development threaten to alter, damage, or destroy these habitats.
-HAPCs are designated throughout the USA, with particularly large designations (~ 325,000 nm2) appearing in the Aleutian Archipelago, Bering Sea and Gulf of Alaska.
-Many of these areas are closed to all mobile fishing gear that contacts the bottom and strives to protect the habitats (e.g., corals, sponges, seagrass) that species depend upon.
-The Habitat Blueprint provides a forward looking framework for NOAA to think and act strategically across programs and with partner organizations to address the growing challenge of coastal and marine habitat loss and degradation.
-NOAA, the regional fishery management councils, and other federal agencies work together to minimize threats to the marine environment and have several statutory instruments at their disposal to do so.
+The NOAA is the federal agency legally mandated to responsibly manage the living marine resources of the EEZ and the habitats they depend on.
+There are almost 30 legal authorities and additional guidance that drive the ocean conservation programmes of the United States of America.
+The Magnuson-Stevens Fishery Conservation and Management Act is the chief legal mechanism for the conservation and management of the nation’s fishery resources through the preparation and implementation of fishery management plans.
+The Sanctuaries Act allows the Secretary of Commerce (the NOAA is in the Department of Commerce) to designate areas of national significance national marine sanctuaries and to protect the natural and cultural resources there within.
+The Antiquities Act allows the President of the United States of America to sign an executive order to protect the marine environment by designating national monuments without the need for congressional approval.
+On 25 September 2014, President Obama created the world’s largest fully protected marine reserve in the central Pacific Ocean, signing an executive order that expanded the existing Pacific Remote Islands National Marine Monument from almost 225 330 km2 to about 1 270 000 km2.
+Essential fish habitat (EFH) includes all types of aquatic habitat – wetlands, coral reefs, seagrasses, rivers – where fish spawn, breed, feed, or grow to maturity.
+The EFH has been described for about 1 000 managed species to date.
+Habitat areas of particular concern (HAPC) are considered high-priority areas for conservation, management or research because they are rare, sensitive, stressed by development, or important to ecosystem function.
+Impacts from certain fishing practices as well as coastal and marine development threaten to alter, damage or destroy these habitats.
+The HAPCs are designated throughout the United States of America, with particularly large designations (about 325 000 nm2) appearing in the Aleutian Archipelago, Bering Sea and Gulf of Alaska.
+Many of these areas are closed to all mobile fishing gear that contacts the bottom, and they strive to protect the habitats (e.g. corals, sponges, seagrass) that species depend upon.
+The habitat blueprint provides a forward-looking framework for NOAA to think and act strategically across programmes and with partner organizations to address the growing challenge of coastal and marine habitat loss and degradation.
+Together, NOAA, the regional fishery management councils and other federal agencies work to minimize threats to the marine environment, and they have several statutory instruments at their disposal to do so.